Home

 (2) The maximum period of study is seven years (fourteen semesters) for undergraduate programs, and eight years (sixteen semesters) for programs offering a master’s degree along with an undergraduate degree.

-(3) The period of study which is spent at the DBE Preparatory Class is not included in the normal and maximum periods of study.
+(3) The period of study which is spent at the English Preparatory Program is not included in the normal and maximum periods of study.

-(4) The semesters for which students are granted a leave of absence by the administrative board concerned are not included in the normal and maximum periods of study.
+(4) The semesters for which students are granted a leave of absence by the academic board concerned are not included in the normal and maximum periods of study.

 (5) All the semesters during which the students have been registered since they first enrolled in an undergraduate program or which have been spent unregistered due to failure to re-register are included in the normal and maximum periods of study.